Dayanand Bandodkar: Opinion poll and second term (1967 onwards)

-A law to conduct a referendum to decide the issue of merger or otherwise of Goa, Daman and Diu with Maharashtra/Gujarat was passed by both the houses of the Indian Parliament, the Lok Sabha (on 1 December 1966), and the Rajya Sabha (on 7 December 1966) and the same received the assent of the President of India, Sarvepalli Radhakrishnan on 16 December 1966.
-An opinion poll was subsequently held on 16 January 1967 to decide the fate of the union territory which voted to retain its separate status by 34,021 votes.
+A law to conduct a referendum to decide the issue of merger or otherwise of Goa, Daman and Diu with Maharashtra/Gujarat was passed by both the houses of the Parliament of India, the Lok Sabha (on 1 December 1966), and the Rajya Sabha (on 7 December 1966) and the same received the assent of the President of India, Sarvepalli Radhakrishnan on 16 December 1966.
+A opinion poll was subsequently held on 16 January 1967 to decide the fate of the union territory which voted to retain its separate status by 34,021 votes.

+In the subsequent legislative elections held in April 1967, Bandodkar contested as an MGP candidate and was elected by a majority, assuming office as the Chief Minister of Goa for a second term.

+Reforms and developmental work

+During his tenure as Chief Minister, Bandodkar introduced numerous reforms and developmental schemes aimed at the comprehensive growth of Goa.
+His administration focused on the following areas: